The Great DEI Retreat of 2024-2025: Every Major Rollback

 The SFFA ruling itself addressed college admissions.
 Chief Justice Roberts' majority opinion included language that some legal analysts interpreted as limiting race-consciousness more broadly, though the ruling's direct holding was limited to education.

 The litigation that followed in the corporate context moved faster.
-The most consequential early case: the Eleventh Circuit ruled in August 2023 that Fearless Fund’s grant program, which was limited to Black women business owners, violated 42 U.S.C. § 1981 — the post-Civil War statute prohibiting race-based contract discrimination.
-The Fearless Fund tried to distinguish its program as a gift rather than a contract; the court rejected that distinction.
+The most consequential early case: the Eleventh Circuit ruled in August 2023 that Fearless Fund's grant program, which was limited to Black women business owners, violated 42 U.S.C. § 1981, the post-Civil War statute prohibiting race-based contract discrimination.
+The Fearless Fund tried to distinguish its program as a gift rather than a contract.
+The court rejected the distinction.

 Who Changed What